johnlago/ezShareToSleepHQ/README.md

-This is an adaptation/extension of [JCOvergaar’s CPAP-data-from-EZShare-SD](https://github.com/JCOvergaar/CPAP-data-from-EZShare-SD) tool for gathering CPAP data from Resmed machines.
+This is an adaptation/extension of [JCOvergaar’s excellent CPAP-data-from-EZShare-SD](https://github.com/JCOvergaar/CPAP-data-from-EZShare-SD) tool for gathering CPAP data wirelessly from ResMed machines.

 Like that original tool, the script assists in using a WiFi-enabled SD card by ezShare in a CPAP/BiPap device.
 Then (optionally) that data can be uploaded to a [SleepHQ](https://sleephq.com) Pro account.
 It is compatible with most ResMed devices from version 9 and up.
 The program runs on Python 3, and requires dependencies to be installed.
-Python versions 3.9 to 3.12 have been tested.

 **Disclaimer:** I am absolutely not a programmer by trade, and much of the SleepHQ integration was completed with help from LLM coding assistants (but this documentation was written by hand).
 Please feel free to create issues or open PRs if the code or docs can be improved in any way!